-Two forms of page-level memory protection are provided by the legacy architecture.
-The first form of protection prevents non-privileged (user) code and data from accessing privileged (supervisor) code and data.
+The AMD64 architecture provides four forms of page-level memory protection.
+The first form of protection prevents non-privileged (user) code from accessing privileged (supervisor) code and data.
 The second form of protection prevents writes into read-only address spaces.
-The AMD64 architecture introduces a third form of protection that prevents software from attempting to execute data pages as instructions.
-All of these forms of protection are available at all levels of the page-translation hierarchy.
+The remaining two forms of page-level memory protection prevent the processor from fetching instructions from pages that are either known to contain non-executable data or that are accessible by user-mode code.

-The processor checks a page for execute permission only when the page translation is loaded into the instruction TLB as a result of a page-table walk.
-The remaining protection checks are performed when a virtual address is translated into a physical address.
+Access protection checks are performed when a virtual address is translated into a physical address.
 For those checks, the processor examines the page-level memory-protection bits in the translation tables to determine if the access is allowed.
-The bits involved in these checks are:
+The page table bits involved in these checks are:

-- User/Supervisor (U/S)-The U/S bit is introduced in "User/Supervisor (U/S) Bit" on page 139. - Read/Write (R/W)-The R/W bit is introduced in "Read/Write (R/W) Bit" on page 139. - Write-Protect Enable (CR0.WP)-The CR0.WP bit is introduced in "Write Protect (WP) Bit" on page 44.
+- User/Supervisor (U/S)-See "User/Supervisor (U/S) Bit" on page 139. - Read/Write (R/W)-See "Read/Write (R/W) Bit" on page 139. - No-Execute (NX)-See "No Execute (NX) Bit" on page 140.